wharfkit/website/src/lib/docs/ContractKit/ActionMethod.md

 ## Arguments

-The `action` method takes three arguments:
+The `action` method takes two arguments:

 - `name`: The name of the action.
 Can be a string or an instance of [Name](/docs/antelope/name).
 - `data`: The data to be used to execute that action.
 This will vary depending on the contract action that is used.

+## Options

+The third parameter is optional and can be used to specify the following option:

-- `options`: An optional object that can be used to specify the authorization for the action.
-Defaults to using placeholder values.
+- `authorization`: An array of [Authorization](/docs/antelope/authorization) objects that will be used to authorize the action.
+When this option is not specified, placeholder values will be used.

 ## Return Value